-When we are looking at today’s events industry trends, I believe we all notice one thing – nothing happens without an active social media campaign.
-Used to its full potential, social media can have a crucial impact on all aspects of your event, starting with attendees attractions, stimulate engagement, and extend interaction between your team and potential clients or partners, making it an important point before, during, and after the occasion.
+When we look at today’s events industry trends, I believe we all notice one thing!
+Nothing happens these days without an active social media campaign.
+Used to its full potential, social media can have a crucial impact on all aspects of your event.
+Starting with attendees’ attractions, stimulate engagement to finally extensive interaction between your team and potential clients.
+In this way, you will be making an important point before, during, and after the occasion.

-I know that we all by far acknowledging and understand the effect of social media – but, I’m not sure are we all actually know how to use them properly
+It is a time that we all acknowledge and understands the effect of social media – but, I’m not sure are we all actually know how to use them properly

 Allow me to elaborate.
 If you want to reach people quickly these days, social media is the place to turn.
-However, wich social media & what is your target audience?
+However, which social media & what is your target audience?
 The last what you want is to have a full room of people who are not qualified as your potential clients.
-There are so many aspects that you need to take care of if you want your campaign to be successful and your event too.
+However, you need to take care of so many aspects if you want your campaign to be successful and your event too.
 So let’s start…

 Ok, this is 101.
-For people to “buy into” they need to relate to the tone and content of the message.
-A couple of years ago (actually a bit more), I was relatively fresh from university and working on one social responsibility kids event back home in Serbia.
-We did everything right – at least we thought we did, except one thing – we spoke to 12 years old as they understand what actually “social responsibility” means.
+For people to “buy into” they need to relate to the message’s tone and content.
+Ten years ago, I was relatively fresh from university and working on one social responsibility event back home in Serbia.
+We did everything right – at least we thought we did!
+Except for one thing!
+We spoke to 12 years old as they understand what actually “social responsibility” means.
 So, you need to know your audience’s language.
-If you are Event or Marketing Manager and you are organizing an event for your company which is, for example, IT Cyber Security, don’t expect from programmers and engineers to understand you – you need to know what they want to see and hear on your event.
+If you are an Event or Marketing Manager and are organizing an event for your company, for example, IT Cyber Security, don’t expect programmers and engineers to understand you – you need to know what they want to see at your event.

 Create a unique #